JorjaFox/website/_posts-old-blog/2015-02-10-not-series-finale.md

 Alan Sepinwall is a writer for HitFix.com and a verified Twitter account.

-<em>Yes</em>, there was a banner ad for the "series" finale of CSI during tonight's NCIS.
+_Yes_, there was a banner ad for the "series" finale of CSI during tonight's NCIS.

-<em>No</em>, it's not.
+_No_, it's not.
 Though someone may be getting fired.

 CBS Rewteeted this: